This topic lists common issues, probable causes, and suggestions for troubleshooting the BMC TrueSight IT Data Analytics (IT Data Analytics) product.

 To locate an issue, use one of the following options:

 |Accessing the product||Unable to access the product from the Start menu|

 You might not be able to start the product, if:

 |Saved searches||Unable to edit a saved search (or data pattern)|

 You cannot edit the following items:

-When you restart the IT Data Analytics server, all of the data collectors try to catch up and send the old pending data into the Collection Station for indexing.
+When you restart the Collection Station, all of the data collectors try to catch up and send the old pending data into the Collection Station for indexing.

 Based on the number of data collectors, this process can take some time (a few minutes to a few hours) to complete.